 Quarter Tone Saxophone

 The quarter tone technique is a very difficult technique to master.
-It is recommended that any saxophonist interested in learning this technique be fluent in the following areas before attempting this technique.
+It is recommended that any saxophonist interested in learning this technique learn and master the techniques shown below before studying the quarter tone technique.

 Reading and Sight Reading